ashleyblawas/ashleyblawas.github.io/_news/SciAdvMS.md

 related_posts: false
 ---

-New paper out in Science Advances answers question of field metaoblic scaling in the plane'ts largest animals (baleen whales)!
+New paper out in Science Advances answers question of field metaoblic scaling in the planet's largest animals (baleen whales)!